cheese-cakee/sudoku-solver/sudoko solver/README.md

 Clean and modular C codebase.

-Algorithm Overview
+*Algorithm Overview*
 The solver uses a backtracking algorithm, which is a form of depth-first search.
 The idea is to fill empty cells one by one by trying all digits (1 to 9) and backtracking when a conflict arises (i.e., when the Sudoku rules are violated).

-Steps:
+*Steps:*
-Find an empty cell.
+1.Find an empty cell.

-Try placing digits 1 through 9.
+2.Try placing digits 1 through 9.

-For each digit:
+3.For each digit:

-If it doesn't violate Sudoku constraints (row, column, box), place it.
+4.If it doesn't violate Sudoku constraints (row, column, box), place it.

-Recurse to solve the rest of the board.
+5.Recurse to solve the rest of the board.

-If it leads to a dead end, reset the cell (backtrack) and try the next digit.
+6.If it leads to a dead end, reset the cell (backtrack) and try the next digit.

-Continue until the board is filled or no solution exists.
+7.Continue until the board is filled or no solution exists.

-You may modify the source to:
+*You may modify the source to:*
 Being able to solve 18X18 puzzles.
 Input command from Users.
 Add Colours for better Interactivity.